 Pre pared by

 Fo r The Rev verend

 Fo r the Peri bd

 A. ENSATION agregation will provide the following annual compensation:

 1. Base Cash Salary \$

 2. Housing Allowance (if provided) \$

 3. Self-employed Social Security payment allowance (if provided) \$

 4. If a parsonage or other housing is provided:

 a.
 Utilities allowance \$

 b.
 Furnishings allowance \$

 c.
-Housing equity allowance \$ \$
+Housing equity allowance \$

-В. The corwhich properties for the ON AND OTHER BENEFITS agregation will sponsor the pastor in the Pension and Other Benefits Program of the Evangelical Lutorovides retirement, disability, survivor, and medical-dental coverage.
-(Sponsorship will include individual's spouse and children unless they have other employer-provided group medical insural consents to waiving medical-dental coverage for them under the ELCA Pension and Other Benefits medical-dental coverage urance coverage and the
+B. PENSION AND OTHER BENEFITS The congregation will sponsor the pastor in the Pension and Other Benefits Program of the Evangelica which provides retirement, disability, survivor, and medical-dental coverage.
+(Sponsorship will incompose for the individual's spouse and children unless they have other employer-provided group medical agregation will sponsor the pastor in the Pension and Other Benefits Program of the Evangelical Lutbrovides retirement, disability, survivor, and medical-dental coverage. ( Sponsorship will include medical-dental coverage irance coverage and the

 1. ELCA Pension 12% of defined compensation

 2. ELCA Medical and Dental Insurance ( check one below ):

 2. ☐ Member only ☐ Member and Children ☐ Coverage Waived

 ☐ Member and spouse ☐ Member, spouse & children

 3. Other Insurance or benefits: \$

 \$

 C. EXPENT The correct a. b. c. d. e. f.
 Automobile and travel allowance Other professional expenses Expenses for official meetings of the synod, as reimbursed Continuing education (\$1000 recommended; minimum \$700 from calling source) Other Pay the moving expenses to this field of service as follows \$ \$ \$ \$

 D. 1.
 2. 3.
 4. 5.
 6. 7. ear that may be rostered person and Program in a 12-month

 OTHER PROVISIONS Special emphases of the pastor and special encouragement by the congregation: 1.
 During this time, the pastor will give special attention to the following: 2.
 The congregation will encourage and support this pastor's ministry in the following ways: F. OTHER MATTERS Such as accountabilities, service on synodical or churchwide boards and committees, work in church camp programs, or other such details.
 G. POST CALL RETREAT WITH NEW PASTOR The Congregation Council in consultation with the new senior pastor will schedule a two-day retreat (evening Day 1, morning to afternoon Day 2) within three months of the arrival of the senior pastor.
 This retreat should be led by an outside resource person.
 At least 20% of the congregation should attend the retreat for it to be successful throughout the congregation.
 Please contact the Assistant to the Bishop for Leadership for resources.
-H. COTERMINOUS CALLS lead pastor call.
+H. COTERMINOUS CALLS Calls of staff pastors are coterminous with the ending of the call of the senior/lead pastor and staff pastors will not be available for lead pastor call.
 See attached document on Team Ministry Calls for additional details.
+FIRST CALL THEOLOGICAL EDUCATION